ivanciric/potatoize/README.md

-#Potatoize
+# Potatoize

-A Firefox add-on which changes a current website background to potatoes.
+A Firefox add-on which changes a current website's background to potatoes.
 Nuff said.

-##Usage
+## Usage
 1. Go to 'about:debugging' url in firefox
 2. Click on 'Load Temporary Add-on'
 3. Choose any file from the add-on